fer/securli/README.md

 ## Challenge

 Whatser is looking for a javascript engineer.
-This app is part of a coding challenge for our hiring process.
+This app is part of a coding challenge in our hiring process.
-We hope to have created a fun project to hack on, and find out wether we're a good match :-)
+We hope to have created a fun project to hack on, and find out whether we're a good match :-)

 Please start by forking the repository, and choose one or or more of the challenges described below.
 You may enter your contribution by opening up a pull request.
 Feel free to improve the application where needed.